Treats low testosterone levels. Also treats breast cancer in women and delayed puberty in male teenagers. Testosterone is a male hormone.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, liver disease, heart disease, a bleeding disorder, diabetes, an enlarged prostate, heart disease, high cholesterol, lung disease, sleep apnea, or a history of heart attack.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, diabetes, an enlarged prostate, high cholesterol, lung disease, sleep apnea, or a history of heart attack.

 - This medicine may cause the following problems: